Debbie Kilroy: Early life and education

 Deborah Harding was born in 1961 in Brisbane, and raised in the suburb of Kedron, Queensland.
 During her teens, she became rebellious, and, after being locked up at the age of 14 for a four-week psychiatric assessment, began a period of increasing criminalisation and imprisonment, with only brief periods out of the criminal justice system during her teens.
 Witnessing and being a victim of injustices within the system, her early experiences with it made her angry.

 She had a child at the age of 18, and endured a violent relationship for some years.
 After leaving that relationship she met and in 1986 married her present husband, rugby league footballer Joe Kilroy, and they had a child together.
 Debbie was sentenced to six years in prison after having sold cannabis to undercover police.

 In 1990, she witnessed her friend Debbie Dick being murdered in the overcrowded Boggo Road Gaol, and has said that "[her] commitment to fight against the criminalisation and imprisonment of women is in honour of her memory and the memories of all the women and girls who have died at the hands of the prison industrial complex".
 As a result of this murder, the prison authorities started involving prisoners in committees that helped to run the prison.

 During the three years that she served of her sentence before her release in 1992, she began training as a social worker through the University of Queensland, determined to improve the situation of women and children in prison.

 Sisters Inside

-Upon her release from prison, Kilroy started to establish Sisters Inside, an organisation dedicated to responding to the needs and human rights of criminalised women and the children affected by their imprisonment that were not being met by available services.
+Upon her release from prison in 1992, Kilroy started to establish Sisters Inside, an organisation dedicated to responding to the needs and human rights of criminalised women and the children affected by their imprisonment that were not being met by available services.
 At first Sisters Inside was a small group run mostly by volunteers, but it has grown into a larger community-based organisation providing a range of services to many women and children in Queensland.
+Author Melissa Lucashenko is a founding member.

 The motto of Sisters Inside is "nothing about us without us".